Quick Start

 file with the following deployed contract addresses and private keys.
 Retrieve the contract addresses by running:

-Deployer Private Key Add the deployer private key as created in Step 2:
+Add the Deployer private key (as created in Step 2):

 Add the chain Ids.
-It is recommended to set these variable in the .env
+It is recommended to set these variables in the .env

 file to avoid specifying --l1-chain